Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 ## Install

+If you want to install a version of this demo in your local Lightstreamer server, follow these steps:
 * Download *Lightstreamer Server 6.0* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
 * Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-dotnet/releases) and unzip it
 * Plug the Proxy Data Adapter and the Proxy MetaData Adapter into the Server: go to the `Deployment_LS` folder and copy the `DotNetStockList` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.